smhendrickson/draft-hendrickson-pp-attesterissuer/README.md

 This is the working area for the individual Internet-Draft, "Attester Issuer Protocol".

+[Rate Limited Privacypass](https://www.ietf.org/archive/id/draft-ietf-privacypass-rate-limit-tokens-06.html) both defined the protocol between attesters and issuers as defined in [RFC9576](https://datatracker.ietf.org/doc/rfc9576/), as well as defined a rate limiting scheme that issuers could enforce.

+While that draft is Expired and Archived, this draft attempts to extract just the Attester-Issuer interface from that draft and codify this protocol.

 * [Editor's Copy](https://smhendrickson.github.io/draft-hendrickson-pp-attesterissuer/#go.draft-hendrickson-pp-attesterissuer.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-hendrickson-pp-attesterissuer)
 * [Individual Draft](https://datatracker.ietf.org/doc/html/draft-hendrickson-pp-attesterissuer)